Skip to content

 6 min read · Design

-Modern California exterior design is increasingly about accent moves — the specific details that elevate a home from generic to considered.
-Here are the directions that work.
+Modern California exterior design is increasingly about accent moves — the specific, restrained details that lift a home from generic to clearly considered.
+The best results almost never come from doing everything; they come from one or two well-chosen accents executed cleanly.
+Here are the directions that actually work on California modern and modern-farmhouse homes, and the common mistakes that make accent work read busy instead of intentional.

 Modern exterior accent moves